mcnairsa/100-days-of-code/log.md

 me:  Well Done!
 Sounds like it's felt like an uphill battle.
 As for 'peeking forward' that sounds familiar too.
 I find finishing something can leave me torn between taking a well-earned break and wanting to be working on the next thing.

+### Day 045/100: 13-11-2024
+**Today's Progress**:
+Day out today so didn't get to do my habitual morning session.
+Revisiting GitHub cli, mainly for creating a remote repo from my local machine.
+Still baffled by the
+gh repo license
+thing

+nTs: tidy up yesterday's (day b4 now) log to remove the notes that aren't part of the log proper

+**Thoughts:**
+Sometimes it's good to have a day off... or two ... or...

+**Link to Work:**
+n/a

+**Intention and expectation for tomorrow:**
+To get back on track

+**Pay Forward:**
+1.  @julia on fCC Discord
+re: 'Day 1 ... starting again...'
+me: Hi @julia [<@888822932829261844>] 'restarting'?
+Are you coming back after a break?
+Good luck!

+2. @Mari B on fCC Discord
+re: Is it OK to miss a few days?
+me: Hi @maribaroni The rules say one day is OK, more is frowned upon.
+As the I Ching might put it: 'Consistency furthers.'
+Truth of the matter is 'perseverance furthers' and coming back after a break when circumstances are difficult shows determination.
+We do what we can.
+Were we perfected beings we probably wouldn't be here.

 ### Day 000/100: dd-mm-yyyy
 **Today's Progress**:
 [Completed ... &c